|Shirna (Cheryl Hall) and Vorg (Leslie Dwyer) |

 Cheryl made the final six shortlist to play Jo Grant after auditioning for the part in 1970.
-Between 1974-80 Cheryl was married to actor Robert Lindsay, and played his character Wolfie's girlfriend Shirley in the sitcom Citizen Smith (1977-79).
-Cheryl stood as Liberal candidate for Aston Under Lyne in the 1992 UK general election, coming fourth with 907 votes and 2.1% of the ballot; she later stood as Labour candidate for Canterbury in the 1997 UK General Election, securing almost 17,000 votes and 31% of the ballot, but lost out to Conservative candidate Julian Brazier.
-She later went on to become a Labour county councillor (and local party leader) in Kent, and later a teacher in Chesterfield, Derbyshire (it is unfortunate that Cheryl gets quite scathing "reviews" by pupils on Rate My Teachers).
+Between 1974-80 Cheryl was married to actor Robert Lindsay (he left her for actor Diana Weston), and played his character Wolfie's girlfriend Shirley in the sitcom Citizen Smith (1977-79).
+Cheryl stood as Liberal candidate for Aston Under Lyne in the 1992 UK General Election, coming fourth with 907 votes and 2.1% of the ballot; she later stood as Labour candidate for Canterbury in the 1997 UK General Election, securing almost 17,000 votes and 31% of the ballot, but lost out to Conservative candidate Julian Brazier.
+She later went on to become a Labour county councillor (and local party leader) in Kent, and later a teacher in Chesterfield, Derbyshire.

 Tenniel Evans (Major Daly) May 17 1926 to Jun 10 2009 (emphysema)